BROADCAST OUTPUT

 Standard+ subscribers can use FarPlay’s Broadcast Output feature to output a separate clean audio mix (to a livestreaming application or a DAW, for example).

-Steps for setting up Broadcast Output for livestreaming
+Set up Broadcast Output for livestreaming

 The steps below use FarPlay to send Broadcast Output to a virtual sound card application that forwards that Broadcast Output audio onward to a livestreaming application.